 Children don’t always have the ability to recognize that they are stressed and so often don’t ask for help.
-This places pressure on teachers, who may be left unaware of a struggling student until it’s too late to reverse the effects on their well-being and exam results.
+This places pressure on teachers, who may be left unaware of a struggling student until it’s too late to reverse the effects on their wellbeing and exam results.

 Being able to spot the red flags early on can help schools to provide the necessary support before it’s too late.

-Including digital monitoring as part of a school’s safeguarding scheme helps to identify those students who are feeling the strain, including high performing pupils.
+Including digital threat detection as part of a school’s safeguarding scheme helps to identify those students who are feeling the strain, including high performing pupils.
 Indicators that a student is stressed or has mental health concerns such as depression, self-harm or suicide can be picked up in real-time if they have used their keyboard or screen in any way to view, message or type out their feelings – even if the message was never sent or the document was never saved.

 Early identification means early intervention.
 That’s crucial for a child’s wellbeing and crucial for their academic performance.